MediaPreneur/lvwrence.github.io/_posts/2014-9-15-finding-the-most-uncommon-words.md

     print(all_words - common_words)
 {% endhighlight %}
 takes about 1.5 seconds versus my trie-based implementation, which took 37 seconds.
-But I implemented a really cool data structure for a real-world application so who's really the winner here Jay?
+But that is lame and boring and I implemented a really cool data structure for a real-world application so who's really the winner here Jay?

 It's me.
 I am the winner.